Fiserv/card-pointe/docs/documentation/CardPointeUnattendedDeveloperGuide.md

 The `salesdoc` field in the response is populated by the `orderId` sent in the initial [DPT](#DPT-Do-Payment-Transaction) request, which can be useful in reconciling

-See [Using the settlestatByBatchSource Endpoint](CardPointeGatewayDeveloperGuides.md#using-the-settlestatbybatchsource-endpoint) in the [CardPointe Gateway Developer Guides](CardPointeGatewayDeveloperGuides.md) for more information.
+See [Using the settlestatByBatchSource Endpoint](?path=docs/documentation/CardPointeGatewayDeveloperGuides.md#using-the-settlestatbybatchsource-endpoint) in the [?path=docs/documentation/CardPointe Gateway Developer Guides](CardPointeGatewayDeveloperGuides.md) for more information.

 # CardPointe Unattended API